ardszsantos/ardszsantos/README.md

 ## 🌱 **Interests**
 - Linux enthusiast.
 - Bougth a 6650XT!! back to work soon...
 - it apparently arrives in 3 days.....
+- sorry for whoever is following my daily commits! must be depressing seeing daily readme commits

 ## 🔗 **Links**